davelsan/angular-starter/README.md

 ### Angular

-The original application has been refactored to follow the guidelines specified by the [Angular Folder Structure](https://angular-folder-structure.readthedocs.io/en/latest/index.html#) repository by [Mathis Garberg](https://mathisgarberg.no/#/about).
-Moreover, structural directives have been used where possible to improve the readability of `*.html` files.
-This of course means the app is now a little more dependent on TypeScript.
+The original application has been refactored to follow the guidelines specified in the [Angular Folder Structure](https://angular-folder-structure.readthedocs.io/en/latest/index.html#) repository by [Mathis Garberg](https://mathisgarberg.no/#/about).
+Structural directives have been used where possible to improve the readability of `*.html` files.
+Therefore the app is now a little more dependent on TypeScript.

 Inline `<svg/>` tags have been moved to a global `symbol-defs.svg` file in the `assets` folder.
 These are now dynamically loaded from `symbol` ids via the `svg-icon` shared component.
 For more information on how to organize svg icons using this method, check the excellent article [Using an SVG sprite icon system in Angular](https://medium.com/@rubenvermeulen/using-an-svg-sprite-icon-system-in-angular-9d4056357b60), written by [Ruben Vermeulen](https://twitter.com/rubverm) at [Medium](https://medium.com/).

 ### Tailwind CSS

-The `html` and `css` code has been modified to use [Tailwind CSS](https://tailwindcss.com/) utility classes as much as possible to give the app a similar look and feel to the original, including various effects and animations.
+The `html` and `css` code has been modified to use [Tailwind CSS](https://tailwindcss.com/) utility classes, trying to stay as close to the original as possible, including various effects and animations.
 The app now follows a mobile-first design that is fully responsive to most screen sizes.

 For more information on how to integrate the two frameworks, check the excellent [Angular 8/9 + Tailwind CSS Guide](https://dev.to/seankerwin/angular-8-tailwind-css-guide-3m45) written by [Sean Kerwin](https://twitter.com/lordkerwin) at [DEV](https://dev.to/).

 ### ESLint

-Linting is configured to use [ESLint](https://eslint.org/) with the [angular-eslint](https://github.com/angular-eslint/angular-eslint) project.
-I followed the configuration examples referenced in their repository and it pretty much _just works&trade;_.
+Linting is configured to use [ESLint](https://eslint.org/) with the [angular-eslint](https://github.com/angular-eslint/angular-eslint) project, following the examples referenced in their repository.
 Kudos to the team for the fantastic job they are doing.

-### Karma / Jasmine
+### Tests

-Unit tests have been reconfigured to run in a headless Chrome environment.
-Test and coverage results are thus printed to standard output, but both are still served to the appropriate development environment and can be checked in the browser, if desired.
+Unit and End-to-End tests have been reconfigured to run in a headless Chrome environment using [puppeteer](https://github.com/puppeteer/puppeteer).
+Unit test results are printed to standard output, but also served to the appropriate development environment and can be checked in the browser.
+The coverage report is served separately using the `coverage` npm script.

 ## Use in Development

-The application is configured to work with [pnpm](https://pnpm.js.org/).
+The application was configured with [pnpm](https://pnpm.js.org/) in mind, but `npm` and `yarn` should work just as well.
 The corresponding `pnpm-lock.yaml` shrinkwrap file is provided.

 #### Angular